 ~ extract from Chief Seattle.

-This Galway event is being held with the support of the Galway One World Centre, Donal Kelly, Afri, Mark Garavan and Third Space Galway
+This Galway event was held with the support of the Galway One World Centre, Donal Kelly, Afri, Mark Garavan and Third Space Galway

 For more information please email firstname.lastname@example.org /